RussellSpitzer/RussellSpitzer.github.io/_posts/2017-05-19-Spark-Sql-Thriftserver.md

 ---

-Spark Sql ThriftServer is an excellent tool built on the HiveServer2 for allowing multiple remote clients to access Spark.
+Spark (SQL) Thrift Server is an excellent tool built on the HiveServer2 for allowing multiple remote clients to access Spark.
 It provides a generic JDBC endpoint that lets any client including BI tools connect and access the power of Spark.
 Let's talk about how it came to be and why you should use it.